rostools/cog-flow-intro/branching.md

 When you have cloned, i.e., downloaded a Git repository or created your own, open that folder in VS Code.
 If you are in a Git repository in VS Code, you can see which branch you are currently on in the bottom left corner of the window.

-To switch branches, you can click on the branch name, and a window with a "+ Create New Branch" option will appear.
+To switch branches, you can click on the branch name, and a window with the option to `+ Create New Branch` will appear.

 Alternatively, you can open the Command Palette by pressing `shift+cmd+P` on a Mac or `shift+ctrl+P` on a Windows computer.
-Then, write "Git: Create Branch".
-If you want to switch to an existing branch, write "Git: Checkout to"
+Then, write `Git: Create Branch`.
+If you want to switch to an existing branch, write `Git: Checkout to`.

 If you would like to *see* these steps, go to the [Branches and Tags](https://code.visualstudio.com/docs/sourcecontrol/overview#_branches-and-tags) part of the [Using Git source control in VS Code](https://code.visualstudio.com/docs/sourcecontrol/overview#:~:text=You%20can%20create%20and%20checkout,tags%20in%20the%20current%20repository) post.